Jperez65/Opswat_Assesment/README.md

 ### request.get(https://api.metadefender.com/v4/file/:hash)

 Function that call a get function from a file hash value.
-For this hash value is calculated from SHA-1 algorithm.
+For this hash its calculated from SHA-1 algorithm.